 - Deductible: You’ll need to pay a $250 deductible when you use Geico’s insurance for car repairs.
 After you’ve paid this, Geico mechanical breakdown insurance will cover the remaining costs.

 Geico mechanical breakdown insurance coverage takes care of nearly everything in your vehicle except for specified parts and services.
 This level of protection is similar to what’s found in a new car’s factory warranty, and it’s the gold standard for vehicle service contracts.

-Essentially, Geico MBI plans cover all the mechanical parts and other major systems in your vehicle, as well as labor costs.
+Essentially, Geico MBI plans cover repairs for all the mechanical parts and other major systems in your vehicle, as well as labor costs.